Dadido3/mxv-demuxer/documentation/REVERSE-ENGINEERING.md

 The root chunk has the following sub-chunks:

-- `MXJVH264`: This contains information about the number of video and audio frames, the video resolution, the framerate, and some unimportant and/or unknown data.
+- `MXJVH264`: This contains information about the number of video and audio frames, the video resolution, the framerate, and similar information.
+There are still unknown fields.
 - `MXJVHD64`: Same as `MXJVH264`, but shorter.
   Likely from an older version, and it may just be there for compatibility reasons.
   It's also missing all of the audio information.
-- `MXMFMT64`: Wave format stuff.
+- `MXWFMT64`: Wave format stuff.
 Like sample rate, number of channels, ...
 - `MXJVCO64`: Unknown.
 - `MXJVPD64`: Unknown.
 - `MXLIST64`: A list of sub-chunks with `ContentType` set to `MXJVFL64`.